chensam93/sql-interview-prep/README.md

 - You are responsible for reviewing any SQL/Python before relying on it anywhere.

 ## AI / LLM Disclaimer (extent of creation)
 Some tooling/scaffolding (bootstrap, generators, and much of the SQL/Python glue) was produced with **Cursor’s Agent** using vendor-managed models.
-This repo is for practice only, and you should review any generated code before relying on it.
+This repo is for practice and a fun vibe coding personal project - you should review any generated code before relying on it.

 ## How it works